Whether you are a Texas resident or merely visiting the Lone Star State, it’s safe to say you’ll spend some time in your car.

 Lapsed insurance is what you think it is.
 It is when there is a gap or lapse in your insurance coverage.
 If, for example, you haven’t paid your most recent auto insurance premiums after receiving notice from your insurance carrier, you could have lapsed insurance.

-As you can see, 30/60/25 coverage should cover things like bodily injury, property damage, and the costs of others involved in the accident.
+As you can see, 30/60/25 coverage should cover bodily injury, property damage, and the costs of others involved in the accident.
 The $60,000 in coverage per accident is intended to cover bodily injury when two or more people are involved in an accident you cause.

 The 30/60/25 rule is the minimum coverage that Texas drivers need to have.
-The TDI further states that Texas drivers should think about getting more auto liability coverage.
+The TDI further states that Texas drivers should consider getting more auto liability coverage.
 If, for instance, you get in a multi-vehicle accident or total another driver’s vehicle, your liability coverage may not be enough to cover all damages.

 Usually, it is best to talk with a local attorney before the adjuster if injuries are involved.

 As you can see, the TDI explicitly says that Texas drivers must carry at least $30,000 of coverage for injuries per person, $25,000 of coverage for property damage, and $60,000 of coverage per accident.
 The simple truth, however, is that not every Texas driver meets these legal minimums.

 If a driver gets into an accident and is at fault, he or she will face financial liabilities in two ways.
 The first comes from the victim (and his or her auto insurance company).
 The second comes from Texas itself.

 The first group of financial liabilities comes from the victim and her insurer.
-If a driver has no insurance or lapsed insurance, he or she won’t be able to avoid substantial financial liability.
-Simply put, these financial liabilities can be massive and can stay with an at-fault driver for years (or even decades).
+If a driver has no or lapsed insurance, he or she won’t be able to avoid substantial financial liability.
+Simply put, these financial liabilities can be massive and stay with an at-fault driver for years (or even decades).

 Like some other states, Texas is a “fault” car accident state.
 Texas is not a no-fault state.
 A fault state means that when you get into an accident in Texas, your auto insurer isn’t automatically required to pay for medical bills, lost income, and other items (irrespective of who caused the accident).

 For victims, the goal is to get full compensation for their injuries.
-For those drivers who are at fault, they can be held 100% liable for all physical injuries and property damages caused by their accident.
+Those drivers who are at fault can be held 100% liable for all physical injuries and property damages caused by their accidents.
 These costs can be tens of thousands of dollars (or even more).

 Additional Penalties For Lapsed Insurance

-Along with this, drivers with no insurance or lapsed insurance face a variety of penalties and fines.
-Texas law outlines that first-time offenders will face a fine ranging from $175 and $350.
+Also, drivers with no or lapsed insurance face various penalties and fines.
+Texas law outlines that first-time offenders will face fines ranging from $175 to $350.
 That isn’t all, however.

-Drivers without insurance can be given a $250 surcharge on their annual driver’s licenses fee for three consecutive years.
-But because these drivers are committing subsequent offenses, the state of Texas can impound the driver’s vehicle or even revoke the driver’s license.
+Drivers without insurance can be given a $250 surcharge on their annual driver’s license fee for three consecutive years.
+But because these drivers are committing subsequent offenses, Texas can impound the driver’s vehicle or even revoke the driver’s license.

-But what happens if you get into an accident with someone who has no insurance or lapsed insurance?
+But what happens if you get into an accident with someone without or has lapsed insurance?
 Even if you obtain a favorable judgment in Texas civil court, there is no guarantee that you will be fully compensated.

 Luckily, there is a solution.
 You can purchase uninsured motorist coverage.
 Uninsured or underinsured motorist coverage provides additional protection if you get into an accident with someone with no insurance or insufficient insurance.

 This type of coverage isn’t explicitly required under Texas law.
 However, insurance companies in our state have to offer this kind of coverage to their customers.
-As the TDI states, insured individuals need to actively tell their insurance companies (in writing) that they don’t want this type of coverage.
+As the TDI states, insured individuals need to tell their insurance companies (in writing) that they don’t want this type of coverage.

 Protecting Yourself While You’re on the Road

 In the end, however, you can minimize some of the financial pain before the accident.
 Make sure that you do not have lapsed auto coverage.
-Ensure that you have uninsured or underinsured motorist coverage as part of your auto insurance plan.
+Ensure you have uninsured or underinsured motorist coverage as part of your auto insurance plan.
 And after you get into an accident?
 Stay cool, calm, and collected.

-If, however, you need assistance pursuing civil litigation against the driver, we recommend that you work with a personal injury attorney.
-Your attorney can use his or her expertise to help you obtain the damages you deserve.
+If you need assistance pursuing civil litigation against the driver, we recommend you work with a personal injury attorney near me.
+Your attorney can use expertise to help you obtain the damages you deserve.